EventStore/documentation/docs/cloud/README.md

 ## Operational status

-You can check and subscribe to the current status of the Event Store Cloud Console at [status.eventstore.cloud](https://status.eventstore.cloud) or by using our [X account](https://twitter.com/esc_status).
+You can check and subscribe to the current status of Event Store Cloud at [our status page](https://status.eventstore.cloud).

 Should there be any outage of the console, it will be shown and updated here.